Coelecanth/Project-guideFlyFishing/README.md

 > RED: Negative potential consequences of an action.

 ## UX
+I started creating the site to try and make a site that was pleasing to the user, but also easy to use without any need for instruction, and the site to be as informative as possible as users interacted with it, such as add items to the bag, etc.
-The overall design of the site I wanted to depart from previous ideas of reflecting the natural world and so went for a more water based colour theme, but still keeping the site as user freindly as possobel by standardising on elelemnts such as making the buttons in the site consitent and prominet across pages.
+The overall design of the site I wanted to depart from previous ideas of reflecting the natural world and so went for a more water-based colour theme, but still keeping the site as user friendly as possible by standardising on elements such as making the buttons have good contrast where ever they are used.

-### Naviagtion bar
+### Navigation bar
+I based the design of my site on some of the elements of the teaching material in the course, I particularly liked the navigation bar that was used, for several reasons
+ - First it has good responsiveness across screens
+ - Provides all the information for user navigation and interaction in one place
-I based the design of my site on some of the elements of the teaching material in the course, I particularly liked the navigation bar that was used, as it used Bootstrap which I had found to be a highly configurable and stable solution to the give CSS and styling I wanted.
-I has used materialize in previosu projects and found this to be troubelsome in some areas.
+ - Used Bootstrap which I had found to be a highly configurable and stable solution to the give CSS and styling I wanted.
+I have used materialize in previous projects and found this to be troublesome in some areas.

 ### Creating user Focus
 I chose to represent content using a container (banner) which was placed over the scenic river image, this gave me many benefits
  - It allowed me to create the strong sense of theme i wanted for the site, with colours and image visibility.
- - The contianer could easily be adjusted to accomdate placement based on changing size of the navabr and its height, and screen size
+ - The container could easily be adjusted to accommodate placement based on changing size of the navbar and its height, and screen size
- - The banner conmcept fitted readily into Django idea of includes and could be made to be part of framwework to seperate its formatting and therefor styling easily.
+ - The banner concept fitted readily into Django idea of includes and could be made to be part of framework to seperate its formatting and therefor styling easily.
- - The width and height of the content could be easily adjusted with this banner approach to help with smaller screens, in making ti wider or longer or both.
+ - The width and height of the content could be easily adjusted with this banner approach to help with smaller screens, in making it wider or longer or both.
- - The banner provided a high contrast background for the content of the site, so the user of the site attention was focused on to make the site more pleasing and easy to use.
+ - The banner provided a high contrast background for the content of the site, so the user of the site attention was focused on to make the site more pleasing and easier to use.

 ### Colour Scheme